 Uniformity, reproducibility, and yield for compound semiconductors still lag behind Si-based technologies.
 This is not surprising, given the much higher investment in infrastructure and research for silicon, as well as the extremely large disparity in production volume between the two.
 For example, III-V fabrication tend to still use 'evaporation and liftoff' and electroplating techniques (particularly for backend interconnects) which are inherently 'dirtier', and hence lower yield, fabrication processes when compared to the deposition/subtractive patterning/CMP processes perfected for Si.
 Again, transitioning III-V device fabrication into a silicon foundry to take advantage of the Si infrastructure and high yield processing techniques provides a potential solution to the uniformity, reproducibility, and yield challenge.

 Nevertheless, as production volume in a particular compound technology rises, unit costs are found to decrease on a learning curve not unlike that of silicon.

 Another potential solution for the substrate scaling challenge, as well as the integration density challenge, is the heterogeneous integration of III-V devices with Si CMOS on a silicon substrate.
 This integration approach is analogous to the SiGe BiCMOS process in which the SiGe HBT is replaced by a III-V transistor.
-This integration approach marries high-density digital circuitry with high performance III-V transistors to create 'mostly digital' RF and mixed signal circuits whose performance cannot be achieved with either Si or III-V technology alone.
-Recent advances under DARPA's COSMOS program (integration of InP HBTs with Si CMOS) have demonstrated the feasibility of this integration approach.[20]
-Even more recently, GaN HEMTs have been successfully integrated on a silicon substrate with Si CMOS.
+This integration approach marries high-density digital circuitry with high performance III-V transistors to create 'mostly digital' RF and mixed-signal circuits whose performance cannot be achieved with either Si or III-V technology alone.
+Recent advances under DARPA's COSMOS program (integration of InP HBTs with Si CMOS) have demonstrated the feasibility of this integration approach.[31]
+GaN HEMTs have been also successfully integrated on a silicon substrate with Si CMOS [32].
 Again, to realize the true cost and performance advantage of the heterogeneous integration approach, the entire fabrication processes needs to reside in a silicon foundry.
 Significant development is required to create Si fab compatible III-V process modules.

-While significant advances are being made in optical lithography tools, the cost of these tools along with the cost of masks to define sub 0.25 μ m features is prohibitive for most of the relatively low volume III-V applications.
-Direct-write electron beam is a solution to the mask cost, but wafer through-put, which is measured in hours per III-V wafer as compared to silicon wafers per hour, needs to be increased with high current electron sources and fast alignment systems.
+While significant advances are being made in optical lithography tools, the cost of these tools along with the cost of masks to define sub 0.25 μm features is prohibitive for most of the relatively low volume III-V applications.
+Direct-write electron beam is a solution to the mask cost, but wafer through-put, which is measured in hours per III-V wafer as compared to wafers per hour, needs to be increased with high current electron sources and fast alignment systems.
 Since the III-V market for process tools is small, tool vendors have no incentive to develop tools for III-V foundries.
-Fortunately, high throughput, high resolution e-beam lithography tools are under development for the silicon industry.
+Fortunately, high throughput, high-resolution e-beam lithography tools are under development for the silicon industry, however, the tools may be cost prohibitive for III-V foundries.
+Access to these tools may require fabrication of III-V devices in Si foundries on large diameter wafers.